 - Labour law

-Schofield-Georgeson, E 2019, 'Resistance and Reform: Shared relationships and common interests among the subjects of criminal law in colonial New South Wales', Law & History, vol. 6, no. 1.View/Download from: UTS OPUS
+Schofield-Georgeson, E 2019, 'Resistance and Reform: Shared relationships and common interests among the subjects of criminal law in colonial New South Wales', Australia and New Zealand Law and History E-Journal, vol. 6, no. 1.View/Download from: UTS OPUS

 Schofield-Georgeson, E 2018, 'Regulating executive salaries and reducing pay disparities: Is pay disclosure the answer?', Journal of Australian Political Economy, vol. 2018, no. 81, pp. 95-120.View/Download from: UTS OPUS